dAnalyst0003/Flight_Price_Prediction/README.md

 THis is the steps you have to follow for run this project(Windows):
 1.Clone this git repo :-
-2.Open your command Prompt and try this bellow code one by one:- pip install virtualenv                  # install virtual environment
+2.extract this c2_flight_rf and u will get c2_flight_rf,pkl file which is our model 2.Open your command Prompt and try this bellow code one by one:- pip install virtualenv                  # install virtual environment
   virtualenv ENV                          # create virtual environment by the name ENV